alexfernandez/alexfernandez.github.io/2024/on-tooling.md

 and usually also integration tests.
 But end-to-end tests still need to be written by someone, even if they don't cover 100% of the application.

-Internal tooling needs to be adequate for its use, and the responsible team has to have a clear idea of where the pains lie for the dev team.

 # 🤔 Conclusion